Emirates, Turkish Airlines say they are off U.S. laptop ban list

 DUBAI, United Arab Emirates — Emirates and Turkish Airways said Wednesday they have been exempted from a U.S. ban on laptops in airplane cabins, joining Etihad in satisfying American security concerns that had cut into the long-haul carriers' business.

-It remains unclear how the airlines addressed fears that the Islamic State or other groups might smuggle explosives on board in electronic devices.
+It remains unclear how the airlines addressed fears that the ISIS or other groups might smuggle explosives on board in electronic devices.
 But in Turkey, authorities now use CT scanners to take cross-section images of passengers' electronics just before they board airplanes heading to the U.S.

 The Department of Homeland Security, which oversees airplane safety in the United States, did not immediately respond to a request for comment early Wednesday.